SEBv15/pycertifspec/README.md

 client = Client(host="localhost", port=6510)

 # Var
-A = client.var("A")
+A = client.var("A") # dict of motor positions
 # Currently all variable types (string, int, arrays, etc.) can be read
-# and formatted, but only non-arrays can be written
+# and written, although arrays are a bit tricky to work with
 print(A.value)

 #ArrayVar